-The precise scope of the use cases will be developed by the full consortium during the preparation of the full proposal at the second stage.
+The precise scope of the use cases will be developed by the full consortium during preparation of the full proposal at the second stage.
 Case studies should not involve the de novo development of novel COAs, DHTs, or DHT-derived measures.

-- include robust input from relevant stakeholders.
-Applicants are expected to specify how relevant stakeholders will be engaged and identify the type of stakeholder required and their expected role in the project.
-Accordingly, applicants are expected to: - engage patients, parents or carers of juvenile patients, and patient organisations as active partners in all aspects of the project to ensure that interaction between patients and research is active, meaningful, and collaborative across all stages of the research process.
-In this way, research decision making is guided by patients' contributions as partners, recognising their specific experiences, values, and expertise. - develop the framework and recommendations in consultation with stakeholders, including patient organisations, regulators, health technology assessment (HTA) bodies, and medical organisations to ensure consensus about what is required to demonstrate the patient-centred benefits of a therapy. - develop a regulatory strategy and interaction plan for evidence generation to support the regulatory qualification of the framework and recommendations and engage with regulators in a timely manner (e.g., national competent authorities, EMA innovation Task Force, qualification advice). - Complement and coordinate with other initiatives including: - ongoing and completed European projects (and their successor organisations), and initiatives related to patient engagement and use of digital measurement technologies.
-Such projects may include, but are not limited to, IMI/IHI projects PRO-active, H2O, PREFER and the PREFER Expert Network, SISAQOL-IMI, IDEA-FAST, MOBILISE-D, IMPROVE, PaLaDin as well as EUnetHTA 21; - existing frameworks and guidance documents related to patient-focused drug development such as those from FDA and EMA; - existing frameworks and guidance documents related to the development and deployment of digital clinical measures such as those from the Digital Medicine Society.
+- Include robust input from relevant stakeholders. - o include patients and patient organisations as active partners in all aspects of the project. - develop the framework and recommendations in consultation with stakeholders, including patient organisations, regulators, health technology assessment (HTA) bodies, and medical organisations to ensure consensus about what is required to demonstrate patient-centred benefits of a therapy. - applicants are expected to develop a regulatory strategy and interaction plan for evidence generation to support the regulatory qualification of the framework and recommendations and engage with regulators in a timely manner (e.g., national competent authorities, EMA Innovation Task Force, qualification advice). - Complement and coordinate with other initiatives including: - ongoing and completed European projects (and their successor organisations) and initiatives related to patient engagement and use of digital measurement technologies.
+Such projects may include, but are not limited to, IMI/IHI projects H2O, PREFER and the PREFER Expert Network, SISAQOL-IMI, IDEA-FAST, MOBILISE-D, IMPROVE, PaLaDin as well as EUnetHTA 21. - existing frameworks and guidance documents related to patient-focused drug development such as those from FDA and EMA. - existing frameworks and guidance documents related to the development and deployment of digital clinical measures such as those from the Digital Medicine Society.